The Wonderful History of

 might have done.
 I looked at myself in

 the light of the new character I was to occupy in the world.
 My clothes were very modest.
-I had on an old black kurtka, which I had
+I had on an old black kurtka,

 In the forest I met an old peasant, who greeted me warmly and with whom I entered into conversation.
 I inquired, with a traveller’s eagerness to learn, first about the road, then about the region and its inhabitants, the productions of the mountains, and suchlike.
 He answered my questions in a sensible and talkative manner.
 We came to the bed of a mountain-river, which had spread devastation over a wide stretch of the forest.
 I shuddered inwardly at the sunlit expanse; I let the countryman go on before me.
 But he came to a halt in the middle of this dangerous place and turned around, in order to recount the story of the inundation.
 He soon noticed what I lacked and paused in the middle of a sentence.